distributedlife/ensemble-website/source/views/docs/view-logic.md

 Neither of these functions receive any parameters.

 ### An example
 The following code is an example of view logic code.
 It's a good example because it does one thing and it does it well.
-Because there is no limit to the nuber of `ViewLogic` instances you have you can split them up into logical groupings.
+Because there is no limit to the nuber of `View` instances you have you can split them up into logical groupings.

 In this example I gloss over the work around the `StateTracker`.
 You can read [knowing when the game changes](/docs/tracking-state-changes) for more information.